1,000+ Opportunities

 How does your organization ensure your programs are accessible and inclusive, both internally and externally through your outreach & programs?
 (2,500 characters)

-Based on current listing details, eligibility includes: 501(c)(3) organizations, government entities (including special districts) and Tribal governments serving rural Oregon, especially first-time partners.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations, government entities (including special districts) and Tribal governments serving rural Oregon, especially first-time partners.
+Confirm the full requirements in the official notice before applying.